-Recreational fishing data sampling -a pilot on the combination of biological data collection and postal questionnaire to support an ecosystem-based management.
+Sampling of data from recreational fisheries - a pilot study based on the combination of biological data collection and a postal questionnaire to support an ecosystem-based management.

-Pilot study in ICES area 23 and 24 on catches, effort and socio-economy of recreational fisheries in an ecosystem-based management with focus on cod management.

-The aim of the study is to primarily to collect size-based catch (including released fish) and effort information on cod and give knowledge for an ecosystem-based approach on fisheries management principles of good governance accordingly to best available advice and broad stakeholder involvement.
-Information on by-catch species and information on the demography of fishermen are also collected as a complement.
+Pilot study in ICES subdivision 23, 24, 25 to 27 on catches, effort and socio-economy of recreational fisheries with focus on cod, salmon and sea trout management.
+The aim of the study is primarily to collect size-based catch (including released fish) and effort information on cod but data on all species (including salmon, sea-trout and the by-catch of those fisheries) will be collected.
+Such information is input knowledge for an ecosystem-based approach to fisheries management and governance according to best available advice and broad stakeholder involvement.
+Socio-economic information and demographics on fisher's population will also be collected as a complement.